redstreet/fava_investor/fava_investor/modules/summarizer/README.md

 - `market_value`: replace with current market value of the commodity held

-Here are two examples of handy commodity summaries to have, to be used in conjunction with `fava-investor-ticker-util`, which ships with Fava Investor:
+Here are two examples of handy commodity summaries to have, to be used in conjunction with `ticker-util`, which ships with Fava Investor:

 ```
 2010-01-01 custom "fava-extension" "fava_investor" "{